Degrassi: The Next Generation: Concept

 The Degrassi universe was created in 1979 by Playing With Time, a production company owned by former schoolteacher Linda Schuyler and her partner Kit Hood.
 The franchise began with The Kids of Degrassi Street, which was spawned out of three half-hour short films, and came to prominence with the critical and commercial successes of Degrassi Junior High, which debuted in 1987, and Degrassi High, which premiered in 1989.
 The two series followed an ensemble cast of students attending the titular schools as they confronted various issues.
 It became an international sensation, with the shows experiencing upwards of a million viewers on average in Canada, and received numerous accolades.
 The telemovie School's Out, which concluded the franchise, aired in 1992.

 Schuyler and original Degrassi series head writer Yan Moore began developing a new television drama in 1999, following a reunion of the original Degrassi cast on the CBC series Jonovision.
 As the months progressed, they began to think about what had happened to the original characters to develop a school-reunion theme.
 However, they decided that a series would not work effectively if based around adults instead of children.
 Moore realized that the character Emma Nelson, born to character Christine "Spike" Nelson at the end of Degrassi Junior High's second season, would soon be entering junior high school, and development for the series took a new direction by focusing on Emma and her school experiences.
 Schuyler's husband Stephen Stohn suggested Degrassi: The Next Generation as the name for the new sequel series, which borrowed from Star Trek: The Next Generation.
-The project was pitched to CTV in May 2000, with the originally planned reunion episode serving as the pilot to the new series.